Subject: Surplus Assets

 - Scrap Computers – disposal shall be authorized and administered by the Director of Computer Services.

-- Gifts in Kind – disposal shall be authorized as per the University’s Acquisitions Policy.
+- Gifts in Kind – disposal shall be authorized as per the University’s Gift Acceptance Policy.

 - Named Assets (assets bearing a donor’s name) – disposal shall be authorized after consulting the Vice President, University Advancement to ensure appropriate consultation and stewardship with the donor where applicable.